hypertrace/specification/agent/agent-filtering.md

 ## Filter interface

-The filter interface defines following API for request evaluation.
-Each of these methods can be called multiple times.
-If the request headers and body are available at the same time the instrumentation MUST use the API with both entities.
+The filter interface defines following evaluation API.
+Each of these methods MAY be called multiple times.
+If the request headers and body are available at once the instrumentation MUST use the API with both entities.

 ### Evaluate request headers